robinagandhi/swa/pages/project.md

 * In-active projects (no recent contributions, no activity on forums, lack of wiki or documentation)
 * Old vulnerable project versions
 * Mobile Apps.
 We have other classes that do that.
-* Projects with languages that do not have a lot of tool support
+* Projects with less-widely used languages that lack tool support for automated analysis
 * Project with little or no security requirements.
 As surprising as it may sound, not all software has security needs!
 * Projects not accepting contributions